multiism/talk-blocks/README.md

 Also, it would be good to leave one or two channels for future use.
 (I can think of a few interesting uses.)

-The circle in the upper right of the diagram is where the data is read from.
-The whole right side area represents the brain block.
-It will use a [Raspberry Pi][] at least for the prototype.

 ### The Code